Beginner’s Guide to Buying a Power Meter

 - Lightest power meter (9 grams of added weight per side)

 - Easy to install

-The 4iiii PRECISION and Podium are the lightest and one of the most affordable direct force power meters available (only the POWERBEAT Single is cheaper).
-They are accurate, super reliable and are simple to install.
+The 4iiii PRECISION and Podium are the lightest and most affordable direct force power meters available.
+They are accurate, reliable and are simple to install.
 There are versions for both Shimano road and MTB cranksets.

 - Pioneer’s 12-point force measurement for high accuracy and advanced metrics